jmoy/avb-econ-hs/README.md

     cabal install --only-dependencies
     cabal build

 will build the package.

 Our default configuration uses GHC's LLVM backend.
-If you do not have LLVM installed edit the '.cabal' file to remove the option '-fllvm'.
+If you do not have LLVM installed run

+    cabal configure -f-llvm

+before building.

 To run the program